K-Kit/gatsby-starter-argon/src/pages/index.md

       subHeading: >-
         Some quick example text to build on the card title and make up the bulk of the card's content.
+  subHeading: >-
+    According to the National Oceanic and Atmospheric Administration, Ted, Scambos, NSIDClead scentist, puts the potentially record low maximum sea ice extent tihs year down to low ice.
+form:
+  heading: Want to work with us?
+  subHeading: Your project is very important to us.

 team:
   - color: warning
     heading: Ryan Tompson